giljr/py4engineer/README.md

 Or my old Atlassian,Inc. Repo: https://bitbucket.org/gilj3/

-Where I Embrace Playful Experimentation, offering you an scaffolding opportunities to Code, Hack, and Tinker with Arduino, Rpi, PIC, Lego too, and eventually you may _toss me some feedback_ :blush:
+Where I Embrace Playful Experimentation, offering you an scaffolding opportunities to Code, Hack, and Tinker with Arduino, Rpi, PIC, and Lego too, and eventually you may _toss me some feedback_ :blush:

 ### Projects Jupyter Notebook list (from 2020 until today):

-[#00](EX_01/) #PySeries - [**Python — Jupiter Notebook Quick Start with VSCode — **](https://medium.com/jungletronics/python-jupiter-notebook-quick-start-with-vscode-916c43c10d9a) — How to Set your Win10 Environment to use Jupiter Notebook
+[#00](EX_01/) #PySeries - [**Python — Jupiter Notebook Quick Start with VSCode**](https://medium.com/jungletronics/python-jupiter-notebook-quick-start-with-vscode-916c43c10d9a) — How to Set your Win10 Environment to use Jupiter Notebook

 [#01](EX_01/) #PySeries - [**Python For Engineers — Exercises!**](https://medium.com/jungletronics/python-for-engenniging-exercises-977fbe4d6d02) — An overview of the Opportunities Offered by Python in Engineering!